sans-fragment/sans-fragment/README.md

 # sans-fragment

-Easy to use "Fragment" replacement for multiscreen single activity apps
+Easy to use "Fragment" replacement for single activity apps

 Add lib to project: <br />
 in root build.gradle